Learning and Control for Dynamical Systems

 Data-Driven System Identification

-Estimating the region of attraction (ROA) of an asymptotically stable attractor is crucial in the analysis of nonlinear systems.
-We propose a lifting approach to map observable data into an infinite-dimensional function space, which generates a flow governed by the proposed Koopman-based operators.
+We have also proposed an alternative Koopman-like operator method, namely the Zubov-Koopman operator, for predicting the stability of unknown systems.
 This approach enables us to approximate the system transition and indirectly estimate the solution (value function) to Zubov’s Equation.
-The approximator's non-trivial sub-level sets, with values ranging from (0, 1], form the exact ROA.
+The approximator's non-trivial sub-level sets, with values ranging from (0, 1], form the exact region of attraction (ROA).
 This approximation is achieved by learning the operator over a fixed time interval.
 We demonstrate that a transformation of such an approximator can be readily utilized as a near-maximal Lyapunov function.
 We show that this approach reduces the amount of data and can yield desirable estimation results.

 Online Learning and Control Synthesis for Reachable Paths of Unknown Nonlinear Systems